eProsima/SustainML-Library/sustainml_docs/rst/installation/library.rst

 -------------------------------

 Create a SustainML directory and download the repositories file that will be used to install *SustainML Library*, and all its repository dependencies (such as the `Fast DDS <https://github.com/eProsima/Fast-DDS>`_ or `Fast CDR <https://github.com/eProsima/Fast-CDR>`_).
-The following command also builds and installs the *SustainML library*.
+The following command builds and installs the *SustainML library* and its dependencies.

 .. tabs::